abhishek-maurya576/AiChatBot/docs/USER_GUIDE.md

 If you encounter any issues:
 - Check the app logs for detailed error information
-- Visit our support website: support.aichatbotagent.com
-- Contact us at: support@aichatbotagent.com
+- Contact us at: maurya972137@gmail.com

 ## Advanced Features